That Unknown Family In My Dreams

 Is There A Reason For Our Dreams?

 There must be a reason for dreams.
 Or is it all just happenstance?
 Psychology?
-Something troubling you can’t figure out during the day.
-So it just keeps appearing,
+Something troubling that you can’t figure out during the day?
+So it just keeps appearing, waiting for you to recognize it?

 I don’t know much about dreams.
 But I know they are strange bedfellows.
 They creep in uninvited and leave without saying goodbye.

-People who are characters in dreams come and go as they wish.
+Characters in dreams come and go as they please.
 We’ve no way of knowing why they appear while we slumber.
 It remains a mystery where they come from and if we’ll see them in our dreams again.

 Deja Vu: